EPCCed/dirac-docs/docs/tursa-user-guide/sw-environment.md

 a module collection with a fully qualified path, e.g.,

 ```
-auser@login1:~> module save /work/t01/z01/auser/.module/myenv
+auser@login1:~> module save /home/t01/z01/auser/my-module-collection
 ```

-which would make it available from the batch system.
+if you want to save to a specific file name.

 To delete a module environment, you can execute: